arramac/ArramacScratch/query.md

 In addition to binary & unary operators, property references are also allowed.
-For example, `SELECT * FROM Families f WHERE f.isRegistered` would return the JSON documents containing the property `isRegistered` and the property’s value is equal to the JSON `true` value.
+For example, `SELECT * FROM Families f WHERE f.isRegistered` would return the JSON documents containing the property `isRegistered` and the property's value is equal to the JSON `true` value.
 Any other values (false, null, Undefined, <number>, <string>, <object>, <array> etc.) will lead to the source document being excluded from the result.

 ##Equality and Comparison operators
 The following table shows the result of equality comparisons in DocumentDB SQL between any two JSON types.